ChristianTaidi/bc_scratch_node/README.md

    - [x] Built the post and get endpoints for transaction management
    - [x] Built the feature that allows sharing the pool between peers

-7. Transaction Mining and currency balance
+7. Transaction Mining and currency balance :heavy_check_mark:

    - [x] Built the miner class
    - [x] Implement the mining only for valid transactions